Management of Climate Change Issues

 (For more details, please refer to the Promoting Green IT (Environmental Initiatives at Our Data Centers) section.)

-*PUE (Power Usage Effectiveness): A metric that indicates the electrical efficiency of a data center.
+- * PUE (Power Usage Effectiveness): A metric that indicates the energy efficiency of a data center.
 It is calculated as the overall facility-wide power consumption divided by IT device-related power consumption at the data center.
-The closer the resulting PUE value is to 1.0, the better the electrical efficiency of the data center is deemed to be.
+The closer the resulting PUE value is to 1.0, the better the energy efficiency of the data center is deemed to be.

 At SCSK, we were one of the first companies in our industry to carry out working style reforms, with the implementation of our Smart Work Challenge in fiscal 2013.
 As well as optimizing business processes and reducing overtime, we are engaged in reducing the environmental burden generated by energy consumption through our business activities.